Photos From Typhoon Mangkhut's Path of Destruction

 The biggest storm of the year lashed the southern coast of China Sunday, whipping the seas and shuttering cities throughout a two-day trail of destruction that claimed dozens of lives in the northern Philippines and sideswiped the semiautonomous region of Hong Kong.

-The 550-mile wide Typhoon Mangkhut, a name that means mangosteen fruit in Thai language, made landfall in the city of Zanjiang in China’s Guangdong province just after 5 p.m. local time with winds around 100 miles per mile, roughly the strength of a Category 2 hurricane on the Saffir-Simpson scale.
-It hit the Philippines with about the force of a Category 5.
+The 550-mile wide Typhoon Mangkhut, a name that means mangosteen fruit in Thai language, made landfall in the city of Zanjiang in China’s Guangdong province just after 5 p.m. local time with winds around 100 miles per hour, roughly the strength of a Category 2 hurricane on the Saffir-Simpson scale.
+It hit the Philippines with the force of a Category 5.

 Read more: Typhoon Mangkhut Barrels Toward China After Lashing the Northern Philippines